suncoast-devs/handbook/curriculum/back-end/high-level-schedule.md

     - Intro to Back end language,
     - Dev env setup,
 Homework:
-    - Explain technical idea to some one non-technical
+    - Explain technical idea to some one non-technical (blog)
     - Create a simple Console program to prove env is set up
 ### Day 2
 Lecture:
     - Practice back-end language
     - Deeper dive into the language
+    - OOP
 Homework:
-    - create a non trivial console program that will converted to an API in the near future
+    - Koans
 ### Day 3
 Lecture:
     - Intro to Databases